 Besides, you can see the cheapest prices among various insurance providers by using the tool Tarifcheck.de.

 Partial and comprehensive coverage is optional in comparison to the obligatory third-party one.
 Therefore, you can determine if you want to add it to your car insurance or not.

-In Germany, this type of insurance called Kasko and is divided into partial Kasko and full Kasko (Teilkasko and Vollkasko).
-Teilkasko insurance includes everything from basic liability car insurance, plus some additional coverage.
+In Germany, this type of insurance is called Kasko and is divided into partial Kasko and full Kasko (Teilkasko and Vollkasko).
+Teilkasko insurance includes everything from basic liability car insurance plus some additional coverage.
 It protects you from the financial costs of car theft and damages caused by random acts of nature.